-As per USDA, thawing chicken breast in a microwave is a safe method.
-However, if not done correctly this method can bring the chicken breast into the temperature danger zone causing rapid multiplication of food borne bacteria.
+Yes, thawing chicken breast in a microwave is safe.
+However, if not done correctly this method can bring the chicken breast into the temperature danger zone causing rapid multiplication of food-borne bacteria.

-Chicken thawed in a microwave enters into the temperature danger zone between 40 deg F to 140 degree F temperature.
-Food borne bacteria thrive in this range.
+Chicken thawed in a microwave enters into the temperature danger zone between 40 degrees F to 140 degrees Fahrenheit temperature.
+Food-borne bacteria thrive in this range.

 Cooking the meat to the appropriate internal temperature of 165 degrees Fahrenheit is the only way to kill the harmful bacteria.
 This is why the chicken thawed in a microwave ought to be cooked right away or the bacteria can rapidly multiply.

-Do I need to defrost chicken breast before cooking?
+Do I need to defrost the chicken breast before cooking?